afeld/python-public-policy/syllabus.md

   - HW5: 12.5%
   - HW6: 15%

 Assignments are due at [6:45pm Eastern Time (US)](https://everytimezone.com/?t=5e852b00,-4b) (the start of class) on the day listed in the Schedule above.
+Late work will lose a half point every day it is late.

 ### Class Policies